Last updated: 21 May 2026

 What does Code Bravo mean on a cruise ship?

 Code Bravo indicates a fire or serious onboard emergency requiring immediate crew response.
-Cruise ship terminology refers to the nautical language and onboard terms used across modern cruise ships.

-How can passengers view cruise ship restaurant menus in advance
+How can passengers view cruise ship restaurant menus in advance?

 Most cruise lines allow guests to view dining menus through the cruise line app or onboard digital screens before dining.